Effects of climate change on biomes: Rivers

 Eagle River in central Alaska, home to various indigenous freshwater species.

 Many species of freshwater and saltwater plants and animals are dependent on glacier-fed waters to ensure a cold water habitat that they have adapted to.
 Some species of freshwater fish need cold water to survive and to reproduce, and this is especially true with salmon and cutthroat trout.
 Reduced glacier runoff can lead to insufficient stream flow to allow these species to thrive.
 Ocean krill, a cornerstone species, prefer cold water and are the primary food source for aquatic mammals such as the blue whale.

 In general, freshwater bodies such as streams can be strongly affected by heatwaves.
 However, the impact could vary strongly depending on the presence or absence of predators in the stream community.
 In their absence, the impacts are much more severe and the local extinction of most species could occur, homogenizing the community.
 Species of fish living in cold or cool water can see a reduction in population of up to 50% in the majority of U.S. freshwater streams, according to most climate change models.
 The increase in metabolic demands due to higher water temperatures, in combination with decreasing amounts of food will be the main contributors to their decline.
 Additionally, many fish species (such as salmon) use seasonal water levels of streams as a means of reproducing, typically breeding when water flow is high and migrating to the ocean after spawning.
 Because snowfall is expected to be reduced due to climate change, water runoff is expected to decrease which leads to lower flowing streams, affecting the spawning of millions of salmon.
 To add to this, rising seas will begin to flood coastal river systems, converting them from fresh water habitats to saline environments where indigenous species will likely perish.
 In southeast Alaska, the sea rises by 3.96 cm/year, redepositing sediment in various river channels and bringing salt water inland.
 This rise in sea level not only contaminates streams and rivers with saline water, but also the reservoirs they are connected to, where species such as sockeye salmon live.
 Although this species of Salmon can survive in both salt and fresh water, the loss of a body of fresh water stops them from reproducing in the spring, as the spawning process requires fresh water.

+In freshwater ecosystems, climate warming drives bidirectional and asymmetric shifts in fish distributions.
+For example, in the Volga-Kama basin, "southern" Ponto-Caspian species are actively expanding their ranges northward into newly formed reservoir habitats, while "northern" cold-adapted species (such as vendace and European smelt) are experiencing significant range regression due to increasing water temperatures and altered thermal dynamics.